 Third-party service provider access to and use of personal information

 The OAIC may use third-party service providers to process job applications and manage the recruitment process.
 We may disclose personal information about prospective employees to third-party service providers for this purpose.

 Third-party service providers may collect, hold, use, and disclose personal information of prospective employees in the provision of recruitment services to the OAIC.
 These recruitment services may include reference checking.

 The OAIC maintains and updates personal information in its human resources files as necessary, or when we are advised that the personal information has changed.

 Storage and security of personal information

 The OAIC takes steps to protect the security and confidentiality of personal information it holds.
 These steps include password protection for accessing our electronic IT system, audit trails of electronic systems and physical access restrictions.
-For further information see OAIC information technology security practices.

 When no longer required, the OAIC destroys personal information in a secure manner, in accordance with the Australian Government Administrative Functions Disposal Authority (AFDA).
 Application files are stored for 7 years and then destroyed in a secure manner.

 The OAIC will generally only disclose human resources personal information to an overseas entity if you agree, or if we are authorised or required by law.

 Accessing and correcting personal information or making a complaint